About

 Not businesses that only look good online.
 Not businesses that depend on constant force.
 Not businesses that stay in endless "potential."

 Real businesses.
-The kind that make money, support the founder's life, and can grow beyond her constant effort over time.
+The kind that make money, support the founder's life, and can grow beyond their constant effort over time.

 Why this matters to me

-Because I know how easy it is for women to stay in effort longer than they need to.
+Because I know how easy it is for founders to stay in effort longer than they need to.

 To keep trying harder.
 To keep adjusting the surface.
 To keep thinking the answer is somewhere outside of them.